dmlc/dgl/examples/pytorch/model_zoo/chem/generative_models/jtnn/README.md

 #### Dataset configuration

-If you want to use your own dataset, please create a file contains one SMILES a line.
- And pass the file path to the `-t` or `--train` option.
+If you want to use your own dataset, please create a file contains one SMILES a line, and pass the file path to the `-t` or `--train` option.
 ```
   -t TRAIN, --train TRAIN
                         Training file name (default: train)